-Exclusive: 'In Our Heads About Our Hair' Sneak Peek
+Watch an exclusive clip from 'In Our Heads About Our Hair.'

 The documentary In Our Heads About Our Hair tackles the age-old subject of Black women and our relationship with our hair.
 Co-produced by Anu Prestonia, Maitefa Angaza and Paulette Maat Kesa Tabb, the film explores how our self-esteem is directly affected by the strands on our head.